 I was pleased to see that by 1896 mother and daughter had clearly resumed their relationship and things appeared normal for a time after the Moloney marriage.
-It would appear that after the couple moved away from Sydney and settled in Nundle, New South Wales that William resumed his heavy drinking and the marriage broke down.
+It would appear that after the couple moved away from Sydney and settled in Nundle, New South Wales where William Moloney resumed his heavy drinking and the marriage broke down.

 It was even more distressing to collect newspaper clippings about William and Catherine’s very public divorce.
 Divorce was rare and newspapers picked up the salacious stories of unhappy couples desperate to divorce.
 This was a time when the fault of one party had to be proved to a judge in a courtroom and there was absolutely no privacy afforded to them.
-It was probably even rarer for a Catholic couple to seek a divorce as it was frowned upon by their church.
+It was probably even rarer for a Catholic couple to seek a divorce, as it was frowned upon by their church.

 5 June 1900, Sydney Morning Herald

 5 June 1900, Australian

 I am unsure why there was a period of three and a half years before the court granted the Decree Absolute for the Moloney marriage.